-All ELI students are required to purchase Mercer’s Student Health Insurance plan.
+All ELI students are required to purchase Mercer’s Student Health Insurance.
 The plan is managed by Core Management Resources and every student is automatically enrolled.
 The current cost for this plan is $334 each session.
+As of August 1st, 2018 the cost will increase to $351 each session.
 Students can visit the Core Management website to find a summary of benefits, gain access to search for in-network doctors and providers, and view/print their insurance ID card.
 Exceptions to this policy include government-sponsored students, special program groups, and F-2 dependents who already have insurance through their spouses.

 Mercer Student Health Clinic

 Mercer Student Health Services provides limited health care and treatments for Mercer students.
 It is FREE for students to visit the clinic (except for lab tests or medications).
 The nurses will refer you to see a Student Health Services doctor or a Mercer Health System doctor if needed, depending on your situation.
 Your health insurance card is not needed at the Student Health Services, but if you are referred to a Mercer Health System doctor or to the hospital, you will need your health insurance card.
 All Mercer students must be enrolled and taking classes to use the on campus Student Health Clinic.

 Monday, Tuesday, Wednesday, Thursday, Friday: 8:00am – 4:00pm

 Closed 1-1:30 daily for Lunch

 Call ahead to make an appointments for office visits or go online to schedule an appointment.
 Always bring your Mercer student ID card and proof of health insurance with you when you go to the clinic.

 If you are on a "legal break" then you will not be covered by Mercer insurance.

 - If no MMR shot proof is available, the student may have a blood test called an MMR Titer to prove immunity to these diseases.